 - owns or has in its charge historical monuments, buildings and sites; and/or

 - devotes all or a substantial part of its activity to one or more of the objectives listed above in relation to monuments, buildings and sites

 Please note that Institutional/Corporate Membership does not provide the same benefits as being a Full International Member of ICOMOS.
 Professionals working in organisations as outlined above, who wish to access the full range of benefits of ICOMOS membership, are encouraged to apply for Full International (including Young & Emerging Professional) membership.

 Under the ICOMOS International Statutes, Institutional/Corporate members are not eligible to be members of the Executive Committee, International Scientific Committees or other ICOMOS committees.
 Voting rights in Australia ICOMOS are only available for those accepted as Full International Members.

 An Institutional/Corporate member is not eligible to use the post-nominal M.ICOMOS as this is only available to Full International Members.
 However, Institutional/Corporate Members may state on their website and include in promotional materials a statement similar to the following statement: “<insert company name> supports Australia ICOMOS through being an Institutional/Corporate Member”.

-- Weekly email news with information about national and international activities, current heritage issues and employment opportunities
+- Fortnightly email news with information about national and international activities, current heritage issues and employment opportunities

 - Subscription to the Australia ICOMOS refereed journal Historic Environment